 - In National Parks and Areas of Outstanding National Beauty, pools must not exceed 10 square metres.
 Pools must also be at the back of properties

-- Pool buildings must not be listed properties
+- Swimming pool buildings must not be listed properties

 - Indoor pools must not be overlooked by any public road or be nearer to a public road than any part of the property

-Time And Cost Required For Indoor Pool Planning Permission
+Cost And Time Required For An Indoor Swimming Pool Planning Permission

-Your planning consultant or architect should clarify this for you.
+Your pool planning consultant or architect should clarify this for you.